thymeleaf/thymeleaf-docs/docs/tutorials/2.1/usingthymeleaf.md

 ```

 And what about that `all` value in the attribute, what does it mean?
 Well, in fact
-`th:remove` can behave in three different ways, depending on its value:
+`th:remove` can behave in five different ways, depending on its value:

  * `all`: Remove both the containing tag and all its children.
  * `body`: Do not remove the containing tag, but remove all its children.